spacetask/taskhive/README.md

         ▒█▄▀▄█ ▒█░▒█ ▒█░▒█ ░▒█░░ ▄░
 ───────────────────────────────────────────────────────────────────────

-        Taskhive is a mobile and desktop app for freelancers, a network where work is task-based.
+        Taskhive is a mobile and desktop application for freelancers.
+        It divides workload into tasks to minimize misunderstandings and liabilities.

-        Taskhive enables you to buy and sell any service, and pay for it in any payment method you want, from anywhere in the world.
+        The Taskhive marketplace enables you to buy and sell any service, and pay for it in any payment method you want, from anywhere in the world.